 1980 Karen Carpenter (of the Carpenters) marries her first and only husband, a California real estate developer named Thomas Burris.
 She files for divorce the following year.

-1974 The final Partridge Family episode airs on ABC-TV, starring the singing family.
+1974 The final Partridge Family episode airs on ABC, starring the musical family.

 1973 The Rolling Stones release Goat's Head Soup.

-1970 Pop singer/songwriter Debbie Gibson is born in Brooklyn, New York.
+1970 Singer/songwriter Debbie Gibson is born in Brooklyn, New York.

 MTV debuts Club MTV, their contemporary and far more lascivious version of American Bandstand.